Great Apes, Great Mates

 Masvingo is the oldest colonial settlement in Zimbabwe.
 Boring.
 It's also home to the Great Zimbabwe Ruins.
 Exciting.
 It's a swings and roundabouts kind of day.Take a short drive to Masvingo (320 km, approx 5-6 hrs)Explore the Great Zimbabwe Ruins

-In Matobo National Park you can track black and white rhino on foot.
+In Matobo National Park you have the option to track black and white rhino on foot.
 Then visit the grave of Cecil John Rhodes, the founder of Rhodesia and (more interestingly) De Beers diamond company.
 Thanks for the bling-bling Cecil.
 Pick a team and cheer your heart out at a local football or rugby match.
-Then again, maybe the markets are more your scene.Travel to Bulawayo (360 km, approx 5-6 hrs)The afternoon is free to explore the cityGet up early and venture out to explore the Matobo National Park - home to a large population of black and white rhinocerosPerhaps visit the Natural History Museum or the Railway Museum
+Then again, maybe the markets are more your scene.Travel to Bulawayo (310 km, approx 5-6 hrs)The afternoon is free to explore the cityGet up early and venture out to explore the Matobo National Park - home to a large population of black and white rhinocerosPerhaps visit the Natural History Museum or the Railway Museum

 Day 38-39 - Victoria Falls